 Haptic feedback is a tool that both enhances audio-visual communication and opens up the possibility of creating new products and markets.
 It’s a tool we are only just starting to understand the capabilities of, with a language we are still writing the dictionary for.

-If you’d like to stay up to date in the rapidly developing field of haptics, then please sign up to our newsletter in the footer.
+If you’d like to stay up to date in the rapidly developing field of haptics, then please sign up to our newsletter.

 And hold on tight.
 It’s going to be one hell of a ride.